mainkoon81/U008-project-PostgreSQL-Cassandra-Tableau/README.md

 ### Possible Questions to guide our analysis:
  - 1) Customers_section
    - _Where are my customers located?
-   - _
+   - _How much money is being spent by customers in each country on average ?
+   - _Which shipping companies customers have used in each country ?
+   - _When, how often, how much freight was ordered by the shipments from the specific country ?
+   - _Show by percentage, what country is bringing most profit?
+   - _For customer appreciation day, we are going to call our top customers and state our appreciation.
+Number of orders placed (OrderIDs) will be our determining factor for top customers to recognize for this event.
+Which customer has the maximum number of orders ?
+   - _Which customers in each country made more than the average number of orders?

  - 2) Suppliers_section
+   - _How many supplier’s discontinued products were ordered and what’s the loss we could get?
-   - _ What companies supply the majority of the products I sell?
+   - _What companies supply the majority of the products we sell?
-   - _

  - 3) Products_section
-   - _ What products are growing in terms of sales?
+   - _What products, product categories are growing in terms of sales? (advanced)
-   - _

  - 4) Employees_section
-   - _ Who are my highest performing employees?
-   - _
+   - _Which employees have sold to customers in the same city that they live in ?
+   - _How many days on average does it take for each country from a placed order until for it to be shipped?
+Is there any relationship between this processing time and employees’ performance?
+   - _Which employee has the most shipped orders before or on required date and how long they have worked ??

+### Q1.